The Mergers & Acquisitions Review: Bangladesh

 Overview of M&A activity

-Bangladesh has emerged as one of Asia's most remarkable economies and is poised to become the new Asian Tiger, having undergone phenomenal economic growth.
-Classified as a Next Eleven emerging market and one of the Frontier Five emerging economies in the world by Goldman Sachs2 and JP Morgan3 respectively, Bangladesh is slated to achieve middle income country status by 2021 and is projected to become the 24th largest economy by 2033.4 Unsurprisingly, Bangladesh has been attracting an abundance of foreign direct investment (FDI) and an increase in inbound merger and acquisition (M&A) transactions and activities.
+Bangladesh has emerged as one of Asia's remarkable economies poised to become the new 'Asian Tiger' having undergone phenomenal economic growth.
+Classified as a 'Next Eleven' emerging market and one of the 'Frontier Five' emerging economies in the world by Goldman Sachs2 and JP Morgan,3 respectively, Bangladesh is slated to achieve Middle Income Country status by 2021 and is projected to become the 24th largest economy by 2033.4 Unsurprisingly, Bangladesh has been attracting an abundance of foreign direct investments (FDI) and an increase in inbound merger and acquisition (M&A) transactions and activities.